hashicorp/nomad/website/source/intro/vs/kubernetes.html.md

 # Nomad vs. Kubernetes

-Kubernetes is an orchestration system for containers originally designed by Google, now governed by the Cloud Native Computing Foundation (CNCF) and devloped by Google, Red Hat, CoreOS and many others.
-Kubernetes aims to provide all the features needed to run docker or rkt-based applications including cluster management, scheduling, service discovery, monitoring, secrets management and more.
+Kubernetes is an orchestration system for containers originally designed by Google, now governed by the Cloud Native Computing Foundation (CNCF) and developed by Google, Red Hat, CoreOS and many others.
+Kubernetes aims to provide all the features needed to run Docker or Rkt-based applications including cluster management, scheduling, service discovery, monitoring, secrets management and more.

 Nomad only aims to provide cluster management and scheduling and is designed